-My books are mostly fantasy/paranormal, with strong romantic elements.
-In late 2017 I began writing my first lesfic and loved it!
-As a bisexual woman, with LGBTQ family and friends, I want to represent greater diversity in my work.
-Going forward, I hope my stories will celebrate an ever broader variety of relationships and personal journeys.
+Until 2017 I published mostly M/F romance, but a health crisis, (and two years away from writing), caused reassessment of my goals.
+Consequently I began my first F/F novel, The Falcon’s Heart.
+As a bisexual woman, with LGBTQA family and friends, I want to represent greater diversity in my work.
+Going forward, I intend my books to celebrate a beautiful variety of relationships and journeys.

-Though her journey starts as trial by fire, Saba soon discovers possibilities for joy and freedom beyond anything she has known.
-Unfortunately, her father is on the war path, aided by a dark sorcerer who seeks to claim Saba as his own.
+Through her journey, Saba discovers joy and freedom beyond anything she has known.
+But her fate remains uncertain.
+The king is in pursuit, aided by a sorcerer who seeks to claim Saba as his own.

-My second-world setting for The Falcon's Heart is loosely based on historical cultures and environments in the Middle East and North Africa.
+My second-world setting for The Falcon’s Heart is loosely based on the Ottoman Empire, as well as the natural history and mythology of the Middle East.
 If you would like to know more about the inspiration for this novel, here is a list of resources I used during the research phase of writing.
 Most can be found at local libraries.

 Sahara: A Natural History by Marq de Villiers and Sheila Hirtle